RobertTalbert/discretecs/Video/scripts-module-2.md

 Here are some more examples.
 Let Q(x) be the predicate x**2 >= 0.
 "For all x Q(x)" is the claim that x**2 >=0 for every real number x.
 And that's actually TRUE this time because we know from basic math that squaring a number always produces a result that's bigger than or equal to 0.

 Here's two more.
-R(x) is the predicate "The length of
+R(x) is the predicate "The length of x is positive" where x is a string, and S(x) is the predicate the absolute value of x is negative where x is a real number.
+Pause the video and find the truth value of for all x R(x), and for all x S(x).

+So in these examples, both universally quantified statements are FALSE.
+It's not the case for all x,

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzMjQ0OTc3MSwtNDUyNjEzMjI0LDE0MT
+eyJoaXN0b3J5IjpbMTc1MDE4MTk5NiwtNDUyNjEzMjI0LDE0MT
 MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
 MzAwNywtNTMyOTk5Njc5XX0=
 -->